Belize is open for tourism to all countries (including the USA). Submitting a negative COVID test on arrival is required.

 Now, according to Belize authorities, travelers no longer need to upload their health records to their health tracking app.
 Lots of travelers did not feel confident sharing this information with the government and private business.

 However, visitors still need to bring proof of full COVID-19 immunization received at least two weeks prior to arrival, a negative COVID-19 PCR test taken within 96 prior to arrival, or a “negative rapid test (Rapid Antigen, Sofia, SD Biosensor, and ABBOTT) taken within 48 hours of travel.”

 May 11 – Belize has just joined the exclusive list of the safest countries in the world according to CDC

-With more than 40,000 vaccinated people (10% of its inhabitants) and less than 400 active COVID-19 cases, the Centers for Disease Control and Prevention (CDC) have recently dropped its travel alert, making it one of the 15 countries in the world at Level 2 risk.
+With more than 40,000 vaccinated people (10% of its inhabitants) and less than 400 active COVID-19 cases, the Centers for Disease Control and Prevention (CDC) have recently dropped its travel alert, making it one of the safest countries in the world to visit during COVID.

 Back in March, Belize became the first Caribbean country to waive entry restrictions for fully vaccinated travelers.
 Now visitors can enjoy their natural beauties in a CDC-approved safe environment.

 April 22 – Belize is lifting internal restrictions but won’t reopen land borders with Mexico and Guatemala yet

 Prime Minister of Belize John Briceno, lifted a series of internal restrictions on April 16.
 Casinos -which employs hundreds of local people- reopened for business.
 Additionally, the Corozal Free Zone, the street side vending and other working and tourist activities have been reopened under strict biosecurity measures such as social distancing and mask wearing.